theship/jubu_site/docs/publishing-your-site.md

         [built-in optimize plugin] to automatically compress images.

-    2. Remember to set the `GH_TOKEN` environment variable to the value of your [personal access token] when deploying [Insiders], which can be done using [GitHub secrets].
+    2. Remember to set the `GH_TOKEN` environment variable to the value of your [personal access token] when deploying [portfolio], which can be done using [GitHub secrets].

 Now, when a new commit is pushed to either the `master` or `main` branches,